Daria Kasatkina: 2016: First top ten victory, top 25

 During the 2016 season, Kasatkina continued to rise in the WTA rankings, reaching No. 32 in the world while still 18 years old and as high as No. 24 later in the year.
 She began the year at the Auckland Open, where she recorded her first career top ten victory against world No. 7, Venus Williams.
 Kasatkina then made her Australian Open debut and reached the third round.
 She defeated No. 27, Anna Karolína Schmiedlová, in the first round before losing to world No. 1, Serena Williams.
-At her next tournament, she returned to Russia for the St. Petersburg Trophy and reached the semifinals, losing to Belinda Bencic.
+For her next tournament, she returned to Russia for the St. Petersburg Trophy and reached the semifinals, losing to Belinda Bencic.
 At the Indian Wells Open, Kasatkina then made it to the quarterfinals at her first Premier Mandatory event.
-She also produced one good result in doubles, a semifinals appearance at the Qatar Open with Elena Vesnina.
+She also produced one good result in doubles, a semifinals appearance at the Qatar Ladies Open with Elena Vesnina.
 The Russian duo notably defeated Martina Hingis and Sania Mirza to end their 41-match-win streak, the longest streak on the WTA Tour since 1990.

-In the middle of the season, Kasatkina again reached the third round at two more Grand Slam events, the French Open and Wimbledon.
+In the middle of the season, Kasatkina again reached the third round at two more major events, the French Open and Wimbledon.
 At both tournaments, she lost tight matches that each ended 10–8 in the third set, the former against Kiki Bertens and the latter against No. 8, Venus Williams.
 She had two chances to serve out the match against Bertens.
 Kasatkina continued her success at big tournaments at the Premier 5 Canadian Open, where she reached the quarterfinals.
 She defeated world No. 8, Roberta Vinci, in the third round for her second career top ten victory.
 Her next tournament was at the Rio Olympics.
 She qualified for the singles draw through her ranking, and also entered the doubles tournament with Svetlana Kuznetsova, after Margarita Gasparyan withdrew due to injury.
 Kasatkina reached the quarterfinals at both events, falling just short of the medal rounds.
 She lost to American Madison Keys in singles and the Czech team of Andrea Hlaváčková and Lucie Hradecká in doubles.
-At the US Open, her streak of four consecutive third round appearances at majors was ended in the opening round by Wang Qiang.
+At the US Open, her streak of four consecutive third-round appearances at majors was ended in the opening round by Wang Qiang.

 Kasatkina's last big singles result of the season came at the Premier 5 Wuhan Open, where she made it to the third round.
 She had needed to qualify for the main draw after forgetting to sign up for the tournament.
 For the second consecutive year, Kasatkina reached the doubles final at the Kremlin Cup, this time with Daria Gavrilova.
-The pair finished runner-up to Hlaváčková and Hradecká.
-Kasatkina ended the season at a world ranking of No. 27.
+The pair finished runners-up to Hlaváčková and Hradecká.
+Kasatkina ended the season at world No. 27.